 The Westmount Architectural Heritage Area (WAHA) is a section of Westmount – 125 and 126 Street between 107 and 111 Avenue – that is a designated heritage area.
 This area is defined by its high concentration of Craftsman and Foursquare style homes that were constructed between 1912 and 1925.

-If you have questions or would like to be involved, please email email@example.com.
+If you have questions or would like to be involved in the ongoing work of the Heritage Committee, please email email@example.com.